SimranPPatil/Immersive-Education-in-VR/README.md

 # Immersive Education in Virtual Reality
-This project contains an educational modules that can be used to teach certain concepts that can be better learned in VR in a fun and immersive way.
+This project contains educational modules that can be used to teach certain concepts that can be better learned in VR in a fun and immersive way.

 This video gives a quick glimpse of the project: